haychpea/js-unit-converter/README.md

 Basic unit converter, to test my JS understanding of interaction with HTML document.

-Functional MPH to KMH converter
+Functional MPH to KMH converter.
 Need to add additional functionality to enable the conversion of temperature and distance.